Peyton Manning: 2008 season: Third MVP

 Following the Texans game, the Colts reeled off four consecutive wins to make their winning streak seven games.
-Needing a win to clinch the fifth seed in the playoffs, Manning had one of his best career performances againse the Jacksonville Jaguars on Thursday Night Football.
+Needing a win to clinch the fifth seed in the playoffs, Manning had one of his best career performances against the Jacksonville Jaguars on Thursday Night Football.
 He completed his first 17 passes of the game.
 In addition to completing his last six completions the prior week against the Detroit Lions, Manning's 23 straight completions fell one shy of the NFL record.
 The Colts trailed 14–0 in the first half and 24–14 to start the fourth quarter.
 Manning led his seventh fourth quarter win of the season and the Colts put the game away with a defensive touchdown for a 31–24 victory to clinch a seventh consecutive playoff berth.
 Manning completed 29-of-34 passes (85.7%) for 364 yards and three touchdowns.
 It increased his NFL record streak of seasons with 25 touchdown passes to 11.
 Manning and the Colts tied an NFL record by winning three games in a season in which they trailed by at least 14 points.
 For his efforts, Manning won AFC Offensive Player of the Week for the third time in the 2008 season.
 It was the 19th time he won the award, passing Dan Marino for the most all-time since the award was originated in 1984.
 He also was selected as the FedEx Air Player of the Week.
-With the Colts' playoff seeding secured, Manning only played the opening drive in a shutout against the division-leading Titans in Week 17.
+With the Colts' playoff seeding secured, Manning only played the opening drive in a shutout against the division-leading Titans in week 17.
 He completed all seven of his passes for 95 yards and a touchdown, extending his NFL record to nine seasons with 4,000 yards passing, and also extended the record to a sixth straight season he led the Colts to at least 12 wins.
 At the end of the 2008 season, Manning was named NFL MVP for the third time, tying Brett Favre for the most MVP awards in NFL history.